morinlab/lymphopedia/KLHL6.md

 KLHL6 is considered a tumor suppressor gene in DLBCL with mutations tending to disrupt its interaction with cullin3, leading to the loss of its ligase activity.[@choiLossKLHL6Promotes2018]

+## Experimental Evidence

+Driver mutations affecting this gene in DLBCL/FL have been experimentally demonstrated to cause a reduction or loss of function (LOF).[@choiLossKLHL6Promotes2018]

 ## Relevance tier by entity

 [[include:table1_KLHL6.md]]